NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 {% raw %}
 ~~~
     [[JASMIN]]
-        platform = sci-bg
+        platform = sci-vm
 ~~~
 {% endraw %}

-The platforms should be selected from the [list of supported platform for PUMA2](https://cms.ncas.ac.uk/cylc8/#platforms).
+**Information:** The [Jasmin updates](https://help.jasmin.ac.uk/docs/software-on-jasmin/rocky9-migration-2024/) mean that most of the old sci nodes have been retired and the sci-vm servers should be used with Cylc 8.

 ### e.
 Update to Cylc 8 syntax